dale-wilson/PyGmailAttachmentReader/README.md

 This is a Python3 script that will
 * Automatically log into a GMail account.
 * Look for unread messages with a specific label.
-* Look for attachments to those messages with a specific mime time
+* Look for attachments to those messages with a specific mime type.
     * Mime types are matched by prefix so "image/" matches "image/jpeg" or "image/png" or ...
 * Download those attachments into a specified directory using the filename from the mail message.
     * Warning: Currently this will overwrite existing files with the same name.
-* Mark the message unread or move the message to trash, or simply remove the label.
+* Mark the message unread, or move the message to trash, or simply remove the label.

 The program can either run as a one-shot, or it can be configured to check periodically until a request is received from the console to quit.